 Cookies for Santa (A gift in a Jar) – If you’re looking for a really simple (and delicious) gift idea that you can easily make with your children, these Cookie for Santa in a jar are a really great idea!
 The cookies come out SO chewy and delicious, and they’re simply irresistible!
 This recipe and DIY project comes to you from yours truly! 😉

-Snowman Treats on a Stick – Aren’t these little snowmen on a stick treats just too cute?
+Snowman Treats – Aren’t these little snowmen treats just too cute?
 Almost too cute to eat, even!
-You can find a full tutorial and a list of all the supplies you’ll need to assemble your snowmen over at Flexible Dreams!
+You can find a full tutorial and a list of all the supplies you’ll need to assemble your snowmen over at Made to be a Momma!

 Christmas Tree Waffles – What better way to celebrate Christmas morning than with a yummy plate full of Christmas waffles!
 Pile on as many “lights” as you can, and don’t forget the star at the top!
 You can take a peak at this delicious breakfast dish over at Kids Activities Blog!